Tanks Motors & Switches

 valves.
 This valve is preset at either 40,50 or 60 psi.

-2".
+and 2".
 They are all adjustable without using a wrench.
-The

-adjustment is built into the valve.
-You turn the cap to adjust
+The adjustment is built into the valve.
+You turn the cap to

-the pressure.
+adjust the pressure.
 The valves are brass.
-The other great thing
+The other great

-about this valve is that you never have to remove the valve
+thing about this valve is that you never have to remove the

-from the plumbing to make repairs.
-If something went wrong
+valve from the plumbing to make repairs.
+If something went

-with the internal workings, you simply remove the large nut
+wrong with the internal workings, you simply remove the large

-by unscrewing it and replace with a new one.
-It also has a
+nut by unscrewing it and replace with a new one.
+It also has

 with PVC glue or cuttings, you can easily remove the internal

-workings, remove and clean the screen and screw it back together.
+workings, remove or clean the screen and screw it back together.

 For the commercial aplications there are the cast iron models